kadykov/avif-filesize/REPORT.md

 ## Conclusions

 The analysis reveals that resolution and image complexity metrics, including those derived from YUV color space, are important predictors of AVIF file size.
 The enhanced Polynomial Regression (degree 2) model achieves an R² score of 0.66, demonstrating improved predictive performance with the inclusion of additional YUV-based features.
 Feature importance analysis highlights the significance of interactions between variance, entropy, and edge density metrics.

+The bit density approach, using Random Forest to predict bits per pixel from complexity metrics (excluding resolution), achieves an R² score of 0.75 for file_size prediction, outperforming the direct file_size prediction models.
+This suggests that modeling compression efficiency separately from resolution may be a promising direction for further improvement.

 ## Potential Extensions